gainwell-ohio/spbm/docs/UPDL_Criteria/Respiratory_Agents/cystic_fibrosis.md

 **INITIAL AUTHORIZATION CRITERIA FOR BRONCHITOL, KALYDECO, ORKAMBI, SYMDEKO AND TRIKAFTA:**

-Patient must meet all the following criteria:
+1. Patient must meet all the following criteria:

     - Diagnosis of cystic fibrosis
-- The prescriber is, or has consulted with a pulmonologist or infectious disease specialist o Patient meets the FDA-approved age minimum for the requested medication
+    - The prescriber is, or has consulted with a pulmonologist or infectious disease specialist
+    - Patient meets the FDA-approved age minimum for the requested medication

 **ADDITIONAL CRITERIA FOR BRONCHITOL:**